The power of planning to improve health in entire communities

 Billie Giles-Corti: Thank you Gretchen, it’s a real pleasure for me to talk to you too.

 Gretchen Miller: This has been Prevention Works, the podcast of The Australian Prevention Partnership Centre.
-If you’ve enjoyed listening to Professor Billie Giles-Corti, why not check out our conversation with Professor Adrian Bowman, who set to change up how we get physical as a nation.
+If you’ve enjoyed listening to Professor Billie Giles-Corti, why not check out our conversation with Professor Adrian Bauman, who set to change up how we get physical as a nation.
 Just go to preventioncenter.org.au and do tell your friends and colleagues all about us.
 I’m Gretchen Miller, catch you next time.

 Host: Gretchen Miller